Helen Thomas: Obama administration

-Comments on Jews in Israel
+Comments on Israel

 Rabbi David Nesenoff of RabbiLive.com, on the White House grounds with his son and a teenage friend for a May 27, 2010, American Jewish Heritage Celebration Day, interviewed Thomas for an unscheduled short conversation as she was leaving the White House via the North Lawn driveway.
 When solicited for "any comments on Israel," she replied, "tell them to get the hell out of Palestine" and: "Remember, these people are occupied and it's their land.
 Not German [sic], it's not Poland."
 Then he asked: "Where they should go?
 What do they do?".
 To which she responded: "They go home."
 He follows-up with: "Where's the home?".
 She replies back with "Poland, .." but in the middle of her answer, he adds to his question: "So the Jews..", she adds: "...Germany."
 He finishes off: "...should go back to Poland and Germany?"
 To which she finally responds: "And America and everywhere else.
 Why push people out of there who have lived there for centuries?
 See?"
 An about two-minutes long full cut of the May 27, 2010, interview was posted on Nesenoff's YouTube channel on June 7.

 In a later interview on CNN, on The Joy Behar Show, Thomas defended her comments.
 In response to Behar's question of whether she was an antisemite, Thomas replied: "Hell no!
 I'm a Semite, of Arab background."
 She then said of Israelis: "They're not Semites."

 In addition, Thomas said in the CNN interview: "Why do they [Jews] have to go anywhere?
 They aren't being persecuted!
 They don't have the right to take other people's land."
 When asked if she regretted the comment, she said: "We have organized lobbyists in favor of Israel, you can't open your mouth.
 I can call the president of the United States anything in the book, but you say one thing about Israel and you're off limits."

 Following the controversy, The Executive Committee of the Society of Professional Journalists (SPJ) voted to recommend that the organization retire the Helen Thomas Award for Lifetime Achievement, which had been awarded since 2000.
-It was the second time in nearly six months that the executive committee had held a meeting to consider removing Thomas’ name stemming from her earlier 2010 incident.
+After her initial comments, the committee decided not to act, as it was "a one-time, spontaneous remark for which she apologized", but acted after she reiterated it.
+The initial decision by SPJ leadership to terminate the award went through two votes by larger SPJ bodies (the overall Executive Review committee, followed by a forum at the SPJ Convention that year) which both voted to uphold the award being ended.

 On June 4, Thomas posted the following response on her website: "I deeply regret my comments I made last week regarding the Israelis and the Palestinians.
 They do not reflect my heart-felt belief that peace will come to the Middle East only when all parties recognize the need for mutual respect and tolerance.
 May that day come soon."